 Recipe for Noodles from Scratch from The Great Depression

 As I was growing up, the adults in the family all had a reputation for excellence doing one thing or the other.
-Women in the family, besides being recognized for a special talent such as peacemaker, plain speaker, or joke-meister, were often acclaimed as the best maker of certain foods.
+Women in the family, besides being recognized for a special talent such as peacemaker, plain speaker, or joker, were often acclaimed as the best maker of a particular dish.
 My larger-than-life Morgan grandmother was held in the highest regard for her “noodles.”

 The beauty lies in the simplicity.
 Just 4 ingredients:

 7/8 cup of white flour

 Yes – I kid you not.
 A few of us granddaughters asked Gramma to teach us how to make her noodles.
 She pulled out an old well-loved ceramic teacup that she used to measure her flour.
 We had to stop her in her tracks to determine the conventional American unit of measurement.
 It worked out to 7/8 of a cup, which can be measured as ½ cup plus ¼ cup plus 1/8 cup.
 If you must err on one side or the other, use slightly less flour.